smoothtom/numeral-system-converter/README.md

 * Octal to binary conversion
 * Hexadecimal to Decimal conversion
 * Hexadecimal to Octal conversion
+* Hexadecimal to Binary conversion
-* Hexadecimal to Binary --> in Progress
+* Decimal to Hexedecimal --> in Progress

 * a setup function which navigate through this programm